more8591/mymanga-mood-website/README.md

 node manga.js

-3) Visit localhost:8000 through your browser
+3) Visit localhost:8000 through your browser to make sure that data is collecting

 http://localhost:8000

+4) Open up the manga-index.html through your desired browser